demisto/content/Packs/Intezer/Playbooks/playbook-Intezer_-_Analyze_File_and_URL_README.md

-Analyze the given email's Attachments and URLs on Intezer Analyze.
+Analyze Files and URLs on Intezer Analyze.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.